 Weigh the pros and cons

 Deciding whether a smartwatch case is worth the extra bulk depends on your priorities.
 If you’re clumsy, work a lot with your hands, or play contact sports, a suitcase is probably worth the extra bulk.
-Glass screens on smartwatches can range from sapphire glass, which offers better protection against scratches but greater vulnerability to cracking, to standard glass which is less likely to crack but more easily scratched.
+Glass screens on smartwatches can range from sapphire glass, which offers better protection against scratches but greater vulnerability to cracking, to standard glass, which is less likely to crack but more easily scratched.
 And they can all break.

 Maximize investment